umarhassan-mitodl/17.801-fall-2017/content/pages/calendar/_index.md

 *In class: Discussion of candidate appearance studies (first hour).
 Introduction to Qualtrics (second hour).*

-*In preparation for your assignments over the following two weeks and in Week 12, you will gain familiarity with the survey software* {{% resource_link "38983cb0-c96a-49a5-92e4-90190a8555ec" "*Qualtrics*" %}}*.
+*In preparation for your assignments over the following two weeks and in Week 12, you will gain familiarity with the survey software* [*Qualtrics*](https://www.qualtrics.com/)*.
 As examples, we will preview the candidate appearance and immigration experiments.*

 {{% resource_link "e3b67a8a-eed5-c91d-8941-d6897de93067" "*Challenge: How to Rate 608 Candidates (PDF)*" %}}